Xiaofei-it/pinoc/docs/zlang/docs/functions_libraries.md

                              .build();
 ```

-## Build a Zlang library on the JVM
+## Build a Zlang library at Java runtime

 To build a Zlang library which contains the above `test1` and `test2` functions: